mrbrianz/frontend-nanodegree-mobile-portfolio/README.md

 ##### Results

-* PageSpeed Score increased to 92 for Mobile, 93 for Desktop.
+* PageSpeed Score increased to 93 for Mobile, and for Desktop.

 ####Part 2: Optimize Frames per Second in pizza.html